nevgauker/chat_ui/README.md

-# Here is thw tutorial i followed
+# Here is the tutorial i followed

  [Flutter Chat UI Tutorial | Apps From Scratch](https://youtu.be/h-igXZCCrrc)

 -the code :